CS 2810: Shell

 notification for you about a child process.
 It acts as the grim

 reaper: it gathers information about any deceased child processes,

 updates the global variables, and then returns.
 It does not run in

 an infinite loop (at least not a long-lived one), because the

 operating system will call it again when there is more to report.

 Loop as long as there are background or foreground jobs

 call waitpid with the WNOHANG option to check if there is a dead child process

-if so, delete it from the appropriate dictionary (since it is no longer running) and add a message to the message queue
+if a child exited or was killed by a signal, delete it from the appropriate dictionary (since it is no longer running) and add a message to the message queue

 So the grim reaper part runs asynchronously, gathering information about dead children and recording that information in global variables.
 The main loop checks the global variables every time it is about to display a prompt.
 If there are active foreground jobs, it sleeps until there are no more foreground jobs (which the grim reaper will discover and communicate to the main worker via the global variables).
 After that, it displays all the queued messages, then finally displays a prompt, reads a line of input, parses it, and runs a command.